 Before going into their characteristics, it is important to mention another concept: the CAP theorem.
 Every database is based on 3 pillars: consistency, availability and partition tolerance.

-- Consistency: every query will always return the same data, and in the event of an error, it will choose not to return data rather than return something wrong.
+- Consistency: every query will always return the same data, and in case of an error, it will rather choose not to return data than to return something wrong.
 Important in databases where transactions are important, such as banks.

-- Partition-tolerant: data can be stored in a distributed way on different nodes
+- Partition toleranceData can be stored in a distributed manner on different nodes.

-Although these are the 3 pillars between which a database moves, it is not possible for all 3 to be fulfilled at the same time.
+Although these are the three pillars of a database, it is not possible for all three to be fulfilled at the same time.
 They will always be mutually exclusive.
-This means that in all cases 2 of the pillars will have to be prioritised over the third.
+This means that in all cases two of the pillars will have to be prioritised over the third.
 That is why this theorem is represented on the CAP triangle.
 The choice of which vertex to move to will depend on our needs.

 The SQL databases are based on the CA segment: they provide consistency and availability.
 However, this is achieved by having all data on the same machine, which makes it intolerant to partitioning and therefore not horizontally scalable.
 Databases requiring transactions will typically move at this apex.

-NoSQL databases will by definition be scalable, and therefore will possess the P property.
-Thus, if horizontal scalability is a necessity, depending on the properties we need, we will have to opt for a CP or an AP database.
+The NoSQL databases will by definition be scalable, and therefore will possess property P. Thus, if horizontal scalability is a necessity, depending on the properties we need, we will have to opt for a CP or an AP database.